 Cook for about an hour on the high setting and then turn it down to a low setting for an additional 10 minutes.
 How to tell if the corned beef is done?
 It should be greyish brown at that point, but you can still check it with a thermometer to be sure.
 Remember that the corned beef needs to reach an internal temperature of 145°F to be safe for eating.

 How to tell if corned beef is done in crock pot?
 It’s the same method as a slow cooker.

 Cooking Corned Beef on the Stovetop

 You’re basically boiling the corned beef in water with a stovetop cooking method.
 You need to cover the beef in water and then cover the pan with a lid.
 Try not to open it up too often to check if it is done.

 How to tell if boiled corned beef is done by sight?
 The colour will change, but it may change long before the beef is cooked all the way through.
 Just figure that you need to cook each pound of beef for an hour.
 That should give you a good estimate to go by, and then you can check the finished beef with a thermometer to see if it is fully cooked.

-In general, remember that it’s always safest to check the temperature.
+In general, remember that it’s always safest to check the temperature of the corned beef.
 Anything else is too risky, and it’s a good idea to buy a thermometer to before you cook a corned beef brisket.
 That way, you won’t have to guess when it is done.

 Cooking corned beef is different from cooking a steak or pork chops.
 These change color on the outside about the same time the inside is done, if they are not thick cuts.